Ruslan Mamilov

-Ruslan Mamilov (1928-1993) was an Ingush painter and sculptor.
-He was an Honored Artist of the Chechen-Ingush ASSR.
+Ruslan Izrailovich Mamilov (7 November 1928 – 25 February 1992) was the first Ingush sculptor.
+In 1990, he was awarded the title of the "Honored Artist of the Chechen-Ingush ASSR".
+He was considered one of the most talented Ingush artists of his time.

 Biography

-Ruslan Izrailovich Mamilov was born November 7, 1928 in Ordzhonikidze, Ingush Autonomous Oblast.
-Nationality - Ingush.
+Mamilov was born November 7, 1928, in Ordzhonikidze, Ingush Autonomous Oblast.
+By ethnicity he was an Ingush.

-1952 - started working in the studio of People's Artist of the Kirghiz SSR O.M.
-Manuilova.
+In 1952, he started working in the studio of People's Artist of the Kirghiz SSR O. M. Manuilova.

-1954 - worked in the Kyrgyz artistic production workshops Frunze.
+In 1954, worked in the Kyrgyz artistic production workshops Frunze.

-In 1956 he enrolled in the Almaty Art School at the Sculpture Department, the following year he transferred to the Tbilisi Art School, where he graduated with distinction in 1958.
+In 1956, he enrolled in the Almaty Art School at the Sculpture Department, the following year he transferred to the Tbilisi Art School, where he graduated with distinction in 1958.

-1958 - Work of Art and the foundry workshop at the Art Foundation of Georgia.
+1958, Work of Art and the foundry workshop at the Art Foundation of Georgia.
 1960 - work in the Art Fund of the Kazakh SSR, Alma-Ata.
 1962 - work in sculpture studio plant road signs of the Kazakh SSR.

 1966 - Sculptor in the workshops of the Art Fund of the Russian Federation Chechen-Ingush branch.

 1967 - participation in the Russian youth exhibition "The Soviet South" in Krasnodar.

 1968 - completed work on a monumental Monument firefighter who died while fighting fires from the Nazi air raids on Grozny, in the same year became a member of the Union of Artists of the USSR.

 1970 - awarded the medal "For Valiant Labor".

 1971 - elected Chairman of the Board of the Union of Artists Chechen-Ingush ASSR, in the same year was awarded the medal "for valor".

 In 1972 he was elected a delegate to the III Congress of Artists of the RSFSR, in the next year - a delegate of the IV Congress of Artists in 1973 - elected member of the Central Auditing Commission of the Union of Artists of the USSR.

 In 1990 he was awarded the title "Honored Artist of the Chechen-Ingush ASSR".

-Ruslan Izrailovich Mamilov was buried on February 25, 1993 in the village of Ezmi Dzheyrakhsky District Ingushetia at the family cemetery Ingush teip Mamilov`s.
+Mamilov was buried on February 25, 1993, in the village of Ezmi Dzheyrakhsky District Ingushetia at the family cemetery Ingush teip Mamilov`s.